rstacruz/remount/README.md

 # Remount

-> 🔌 Mount React components to the DOM using custom elements
+> 🔀 Mount React components to the DOM using custom elements

-_Experimental_ - Remount lets you use your React components anywhere in the page as a web component (custom element).
+Remount lets you use your React components anywhere in the page as a web component (custom element).

 [![Status](https://travis-ci.org/rstacruz/remount.svg?branch=master)](https://travis-ci.org/rstacruz/remount 'See test builds')